couchbaselabs/node-ottoman/vuepress/guides/model.md

   collectionName?: string;
   scopeName?: string;
   idKey?: string;
-  scopeKey?: string;
-  collectionKey?: string;
+  modelKey?: string;
   keyGenerator?: (params: { metadata: ModelMetadata; id: any }) => string;
 }
 ```

-### Model key
+### Model id
-Ottoman will generate automatically your document's `key` and will guarantee that each `key` will be unique.
+Ottoman will generate automatically your document's `id` and will guarantee that each `id` will be unique.

-Each document's `key` will be included on the document under a property called `id` by default.
+Each document's `id` will be included on the document under a property called `id` by default.

 The `id` property name can be modified using the `ModelOptions.idKey`